davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 Several of the techniques below produce estimates of pressure, rather than depth.
 We use a geothermal gradient based on integration of the crustal and mantle densities given in @tab:model_parameters.
+This yields a gradient of ~0.03 GPa per km across

 <!--[[ree_temperatures]]-->